 - Nearest 24-hour supermarket for post-shift essentials

-- Whether the tenancy length fits your rotation — a 6-month AST is often more useful than a 12-month one
+- Whether the tenancy length fits your rotation — a 6-month AST is often more practical than a 12-month one

 - Whether bills are included and whether there's a usage cap

-- Secure bike storage or parking if you drive to hospital at odd hours
+- Secure bike storage or parking for odd-hours hospital travel

 Sources: Horrocks & Pounder, Working the night shift: preparation, survival and recovery — a guide for junior doctors, Royal College of Physicians / Clinical Medicine, 2006 (pmc.ncbi.nlm.nih.gov).
 Leeds hospital geography: Leeds Teaching Hospitals NHS Trust.
 Area preferences informed by medical student housing discussions on The Student Room and NHS foundation trainee forums.